BatoolMM/R-markdown/_episodes/03-markdown-intro-headings-lists.md

 teaching: 30
 exercises: 10
 questions:
-- How to find your way around RStudio?
+- How does markdown in R compare to markdown in other programs?
-- How to start an R Markdown document in Rstudio?
+- How to create headings and sub-headings in R markdown?
-- How is an R markdown document configured?
+- How to create bulleted and numbered lists in R markdown?

 objectives:
-- Key Functions on Rstudio
+- Understand how R markdown relates to the markdown universe
+- Learn how to create headings and sub-headings in R markdown
-- Learn how to start an R markdown document
+- Learn how to create bulleted and numbered lists in R markdown
-- Understand the anatomy of an R Markdown file

 keypoints:
-- FIXME
-- FIXME
+- # ## ### for headings
+- *, +, or - for bulleted lists
+- 1. 2. etc. for numbered lists
 source: Rmd
 ---